College Bulletin 2024-2025

 Academic Program Requirements for the Honors Art Major and Minor

 Requirements for admission to honors do not differ from those for admission to the course major.
 Students will be expected to maintain an average of B or better in all courses in art.
-The honors art major is an 11-credit major with the additional credit (to the course major) added from the required two-credit art history seminar.
-All art majors are required to take 11 courses (nine credits of art courses and two credits of art history) to fulfill major requirements.
+The course and honors art majors are 10-credit majors.
+To fulfill the Honors requirements, Art Honors majors must also complete an artist essay paper, solo exhibition, and Honors examination.
 Five art credits in a chosen medium will form an art concentration.
 Of these five courses, one will be the Senior Capstone.
 The areas of concentration are painting, photography, and sculpture.
 In addition, all art majors will be required to take the two-credit course ARTT 101: Contemporary Art Practice Seminar.
 ARTT 101 will be offered each Fall and should be taken in the senior year as a precursor to Senior Capstone.
 Additionally, students must complete two elective studio courses outside their area of concentration.
 ALL PREPARATIONS FOR HONORS MUST BE APPROVED IN ADVANCE BY THE DEPARTMENT.

 Honors Major